PFLUGERVILLE HIGH SCHOOL

 If they are not on the list, they will not be allowed to sign them out.
 Anyone signing a student out must show a photo ID or the student will not be released from class.
 Because our final bell rings at 4:15 pm, students cannot be checked out after 4 pm.

 If a student is returning from a doctor’s appointment, the student will need to sign in at the attendance window and turn in the doctor’s note to the window attendant.
-The parent does not need sign the student in.
-If a student arrives late to school for any reason other than a doctor’s appointment, they will be directed to the tardy window to receive a tardy slip.
+The parent does not need to sign the student in.
+If a student arrives late for school for any reason other than a doctor’s appointment, they will be directed to the tardy window to receive a tardy slip.
 Our school messenger will call you when your student is absent for a class period.
 You can verify which class period your student missed through the Skyward parent portal.
 If you have questions regarding your student being counted absent for a class period, please contact your student’s teacher for that class period.
 The teacher will either forward a correction to the attendance office or explain why your student was not in class.

 A student is considered absent after the first 15 minutes of class.
 If your student is out of class at any time during the day, please make sure your student turns in a note to the attendance office.
-Students have 3 days upon returning to school to turn in their excuse note.
+Students have 3 days upon returning to school to turn in their excuse notes.
 Students are allowed a total of 9 absences within a 6-month period per class.
-If an emergency arises, please stop by the attendance office or contact your grade level principal.
+If an emergency arises, please stop by the attendance office or contact your Assistant Principal.
 A note signed by the student, even with the parent’s permission, will not be accepted unless the student is self-enrolled.